UnexomWid/ExTree/README.md

   <img src="img/ExTree.png" alt="ExTree">
 </p>

-ExTree supports all Visual Basic functions and operators, as well as variables and constants.
+ExTree supports all Visual Basic math functions and operators, as well as variables and constants.

 ## Supported functions